cmartin81/decorator-wrap/README.md

 [![Build Status](https://travis-ci.org/cmartin81/decorator-wrap.svg)](https://travis-ci.org/cmartin81/decorator-wrap)

 # decorator-wrap
-A ES6 decorator for wrapping classes or methods with you own custom code.
+A ES6 decorator for wrapping classes or class methods with you own custom code.
 You can also edit the parameters!

 With it you can easily make:
 * logger functions